coecms/clef/README.rst

     clef --local cmip5 --model MPI-ESM-LR --variable tas --table day clef --missing cmip5 --model MPI-ESM-LR --variable tas --table day

+NB these flags come immediately after the command "clef" and before the sub-command "cmip5" or "cmip6".
+They are also clearly mutually exclusive.
 You can repeat arguments more than once::

     clef --missing cmip5 --model MPI-ESM-LR -v tas -v tasmax -t day -t Amon